-- Campers will be chaperone by counsellor or coaches to and from the hotel regardless of age.
+- Campers will be chaperoned by counselor or coaches to and from the hotel regardless of age.

-- Coaches and counsellors will be on the same floor as campers.
+- Coaches and counselors will be on the same floor as campers.

-- Laundry services available at hotel * not included in camp fees.
+- Laundry services available at the hotel * not included in camp fees.

 - Squash Gear – squash shoes, eyewear, rackets

 - 2 Changes of squash clothes each day